 Skip to main content

-SE::Yandex::WordStat::ByDate - Yandex WordStat impressions scraper by date
+SE::Yandex::WordStat::ByDate - Scraper of Yandex WordStat statistics by months or weeks

-Wordstat is a Yandex service designed to evaluate user interest in various topics and select keywords for SEO optimization and contextual advertising.
-In addition, with Wordstat Yandex, you can evaluate the seasonality and geographical dependence of search queries.
+Wordstat is a Yandex service designed to assess user interest in various topics and to select keywords for SEO optimization and contextual advertising.
+In addition, with the help of Wordstat Yandex, you can assess the seasonality and geographical dependence of search queries.

-The Yandex WordStat by date scraper supports automatic duplication of queries, so you can be sure that you will get the maximum number of results from the output.
-Also, A-Parser can automatically navigate related queries to the specified depth.
+The Yandex WordStat by date scraper supports automatic query multiplication, you can be sure that you will get the maximum number of results from the output.
+Also, A-Parser can automatically navigate through related queries to the specified depth.

-The A-Parser functionality allows you to save parsing settings for further use (presets), set a parsing schedule, and much more.
-You can use automatic duplication of queries, substitution of sub-queries from files, enumeration of alphanumeric combinations and lists to obtain the maximum possible number of results.
+The functionality of A-Parser allows you to save parsing settings for further use (presets), set a parsing schedule, and much more.
+You can use automatic query multiplication, substitution of subqueries from files, iteration of alphanumeric combinations and lists to obtain the maximum possible number of results.

-To work with the SE::Yandex::WordStat::ByDateSE::Yandex::WordStat::ByDate scraper, Yandex accounts are required.
-Accounts can be registered using the SE::Yandex::RegisterSE::Yandex::Register scraper or simply add existing accounts to the files/SE-Yandex/accounts.txt file in the supported format.
+For the SE::Yandex::WordStat::ByDateSE::Yandex::WordStat::ByDate scraper to work, Yandex accounts are required.
+Accounts can be registered using the SE::Yandex::RegisterSE::Yandex::Register scraper or simply by adding existing accounts to the file files/SE-Yandex/accounts.txt in the supported format.

 • Date